pjotrp/heyu-run/README.md

 run-heyu does not actually invoke heyu, but it writes a shell script to STDOUT, which invokes heyu.
 This is dictated by the fact that the spidermonkey edition of Javascript on OpenWRT does not allow for system calls.
-But actually, it is a good idea, the state engine should be independent of the switching system.
-So, to switch on light1 and update the state engine the command is
+But actually, it is a good idea, the state machine should be independent of the switching system.
+So, to switch on light1 and update the state machine the command is

 ```sh
 js bin/run-heyu.js --id light1 --switch on | sh